RushilYadav/Fake-News-Detector/README.md

 ## Future Improvements

 - Add more labels to improve predictions
-- Integrate real face-checking APIs to cross-reference news.
+- Integrate real fact-checking APIs to cross-reference news.
 - Fine-tune the model for better accuracy